Chronic lymphocytic leukemia: Differential diagnosis

-All the B cell malignancies of the blood and bone marrow can be differentiated from one another by the combination of cellular microscopic morphology, marker molecule expression, and specific tumor-associated gene defects.
+All the B-cell malignancies of the blood and bone marrow can be differentiated from one another by the combination of cellular microscopic morphology, marker molecule expression, and specific tumor-associated gene defects.
 This is best accomplished by evaluation of the patient's blood, bone marrow, and occasionally lymph node cells by a pathologist with specific training in blood disorders.
 A flow cytometer is necessary for cell marker analysis, and the detection of genetic problems in the cells may require visualizing the DNA changes with fluorescent probes by FISH.

 Treatment

-CLL treatment focuses on controlling and limiting the progress of the disease and its symptoms, as it remains incurable as of 2017.
+CLL treatment focuses on controlling and limiting the progression of the disease and its symptoms, as it remains incurable as of 2017.
 In patients with few to no symptoms, watchful waiting with close observation is generally appropriate.

 Treatment is recommended when patients become symptomatic or experience one of the following: